-Holding Shift allows you to change a number of functions, some are printed printed in blue on the panel others are more hidden. for a complete overview please refer to chapter 16: Cheat sheet [p.109].
+Holding Shift allows you to change a number of functions, some are printed in blue on the panel, others are more hidden.
+For a complete overview please refer to Appendix C: Cheat sheet [p.126].

 - Toggle between Arp / Seq (activates either the Arpeggiator or the Sequencer) - Set a swing rate - Control the shape of the Attack stage of the Cycling Envelope - Control the shape of the Fall stage of the Cycling Envelope